aarons/crypto-monitor/README-new.md

 Here's what each command is doing:

-`sam build -t template.yaml` this compiles the app, using the cloudformation-like template in template.yaml.
+`sam build -t template.yaml` this compiles the app, using the cloudformation-like template in [template.yaml](template.yaml).
 It's SAM specific templating language, but you can use cloudformation yaml as well.
 See [these docs](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification-template-anatomy.html) for more info.
 This step is required if the template or functions have been modified.

 `sam deploy --guided --config-file samconfig.toml` this will step through deploying the cloudformation stack to AWS.
 It will ask for confirmation before creating any resources.
-It utilizes `samconfig.toml` for the configuration details.
-This includes the app name 'crypto-monitor' which is how the stack will be identified in aws.
+It utilizes `samconfig.toml` for the configuration.
+The stack name 'crypto-monitor' is how it will show up in aws.

 Unwinding the deployment and deleting all resources requires three commands: